Child arrangements during Christmas

 If you do not have plans in place, now is the time to start.
 Talk to your ex-partner and agree on arrangements that work for you all.

 Some clients I have worked with agreed that the children would spend Christmas Eve at one home and then return to the other for lunch on Christmas Day.

 Other clients decided that they would spend the whole festive period with one parent and the next year spend it with the other, alternating between the two.

 It is a personal choice based on what works for your family, but also the age of the children, location and how amicable you are.

-And this year, more than any other, be prepared to be flexible as plans may need to change.
+Be prepared to be flexible as plans may need to change.

 Focus on the children

 First and foremost, put the children at the heart of the plans you make.
 A different type of Christmas can still be a good Christmas.
 Talk about the positive: two Christmas Days, two sets of presents etc.